 Presented in partnership with talkSTEM, the annual Pi Day Festival showcases the many ways in which math impacts our world – in art, in nature, in science and more.
 Enjoy fun math-related activities from a variety of exhibitors in Sammons Park.
 The Pi Day Festival is always celebrated on March 14.

-Check back soon for information about the 2019 Pi Day Festival.
+For information about the 2019 Pi Day Math Festival, click here.

 DALLAS YOGA AND FITNESS FESTIVAL